WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 SID 2034635
 ```

-The alert provided information about the server.
+The alert identified an aspect of the Python HTTP service.

-It did **not** distinguish the modified carrier from the clean image.
+It did not distinguish the modified carrier from the clean control.

+It also did not identify the controlled marker.

 That became the detection gap.

-> The sensor had visibility into the transaction, but the existing alert did not identify the experimental condition I was investigating.
+> **The traffic was visible.
+The condition I cared about was not distinguished by the existing alert.**

+### Evidence

 ![Existing Detection Comparison](evidence/03-existing-detection-comparison.png)